-Public Watchdogs is a California.
+Public Watchdogs.
 Public Watchdogs is a California nonprofit working to prevent the burial of deadly radioactive nuclear waste at San Onofre State Beach Park.
 We have an active lawsuit to stop the burial on behalf of the Public.
 Your donation provides fund for public outreach and legal expenses.

 Gaden Shartse Cultural Foundation.
 The Gaden Shartse Cultural Foundation funds the Gaden Shartse Monastic College in southern India where 1600 monks, scholars, and spiritual practitioners live and study.
-Seven of these monks will come to UUFSD from May 16-20 for a week long festival.
-The highlight will be the construction of an incredibly intricate and beautiful sand mandala representing our inherent wisdom.
+Seven of these monks come to UUFSD for a week long festival.
+The highlight is the construction of an incredibly intricate and beautiful sand mandala representing our inherent wisdom.
 After painstakingly creating the mandala it will cast into the ocean.
 Under the guidance of the Dalai Lama these monks carry on the centuries old tradition of the teachings of Tibetan Buddhism.
 Our donations support the continuation of this school and culture in a diaspora.

 Voices for Children.
 Voices for Children transforms the lives of abuse children by providing them with volunteer Court Appointed Special Advocates (CASAs).
 We believe that every child deserves a safe and permanent home, and to that end, we review and monitor every court file in the system, provide a CASA to every child in the foster care system who needs one, and advocate to improve the lives of foster children.

 NAMI North Coastal San Diego.
 NAMI North Coastal San Diego is a grass -roots, all volunteer organization whose mission is to inspire and support those with brain disorders and their families.
 Volunteers educate and inform the community about mental illness and work to erase the stigma of brain disorders.